backand/docs/source/includes/_common_use_cases.md

   "items":[{"title":"....",...},...]
 }
 ```
-This will result in the following JSON:
+>It takes two requests to perform a Lazy Load.
+The first request is a shallow request for users or a specific user.

 ```shell
 curl https://api.backand.com/1/objects/users
 #or
 curl https://api.backand.com/1/objects/users/5
 ```
-It takes two requests to perform a Lazy Load.
-The first request is a shallow request for users or a specific user.
+>The second request is for all the items of a specific user.

 ```shell
 curl https://api.backand.com/1/objects/users/5/items
 ```
-The second request is for all the items of a specific user.
+>This request is similar to fetching the entire list of items, which would be done as follows:

 ```shell
 curl https://api.backand.com/1/objects/items
 ```
-This request is similar to fetching the entire list of items, which would be done as follows:

-You can also supply other query string parameters (such as paging, filtering, and sorting).
+>You can also supply other query string parameters (such as paging, filtering, and sorting).
 See [the getList function](#getlist) for more details.

+A Complex object is an object that has relationships to other objects in the database.
+For example, the default model provided when you create a new Backand application has two objects: `users` and `items`.
+There is a one-to-many relationship between `users` and `items`, meaning that a specific `user` may have many different related `items`.
+In this example, both `users` and `items` are complex objects.
+The relationship between the two tables, represented as the `User` object having a collection of `Item` objects, can be retrieved from the database by loading them through the object's API.

+There are two ways in which you can load complex objects: Deep Loading, or Lazy Loading.
+Deep loading pulls back both the object and all of its related objects.
+In the Users/Items example, this would pull back both the user, and all items related to that user.
+Lazy loading, by comparison, only pulls back the parent object, allowing you to more closely control when you pull in the rest of the data.
+This is important when the number of related objects is large, meaning a significant load time would be necessary.

 Regarding which approach to use - lazy or deep loading - there is no clear answer.
 It will be dependent upon the individual programming situation.
 If you need to present all of the relevant data at once, then deep loading is the right approach.
 However, if the object has a large number of relations to pull down, it might make more sense to do a lazy load, then selectively load related objects as needed.

 ### Filter and Predefined Filter
+> This JSON provides a fieldName, an operator, and a value to define a filter.
+Apply multiple fields by appending to the JSON array.

 ```json
 [{"fieldName":"firstName","operator":"contains","value":"oh"}]
 ```

 You can supply a query string parameter named 'filter' to filter your objects during fetch.
 This could be useful in
-developm situations, or as a part of a UI with search functionality, allowing your users to see whatever they wish.
-You can either create a filter with NoSQL syntax (see [NoSQL Query Language](#nosql-query-language) for syntax), or with JSON containing a field name, an operator, and a value:
+development and debugging situations, or as a part of a UI with search functionality that allowing your users to see configurable results.
+You can either create a filter with NoSQL syntax (see [NoSQL Query Language](#nosql-query-language) for syntax), or with JSON containing a field name, an operator, and a value.
 See [the getList function](#getlist) for full details on filters.

 #### Predefined Filter

-Sometimes, for security reasons you may want to enforce partial reading of object data, usually based upon the current user or their role.
+For security reasons, you may sometimes want to enforce partial reading of object data - usually based upon the current user or their role.
 This can be accomplished on the server-side using a Predefined Filter.
 Predefined Filters can be found in the Security tab of each object.
-They act as a SQL 'where' condition.
-Filters are combined using the 'AND' operator.
-You can write the filter using either a SQL statement or the NoSQL Query Language reading of partial data, usually depending on the current user or current user role.
+They act as a SQL `where` condition.
 The option to force it from the server side is called Predefined Filter and you can find it at the Security tab of each object.
-The predefined filter acts as a SQL where statement condition.
-If you add additional filter that were described above then they will be added with an "AND" logic.
+If you add any additional filters, such as those described above, then they will be combined using a boolean `AND` operation.
 You can write the predefined filter either as a SQL statement or as a [NoSQL Query Language](#nosql-query-language) statement.

 ### Queries and On Demand Actions